codcod/picw/README.md

 # Python in Corporate Windows

-Once in a while I have to quickly set up a simple Python script in corporate environment.
-Since I'm not that familiar with Windows here are notes to help me navigate the most common quirks (hegemony of XLSX files and ISO-8859-2 encoding) to try and speed up the process.
+Once in a while I have to quickly set up a simple Python script in a corporate environment, which more often then not is predominated by Windows.
+Since I'm not that familiar with that OS here are notes to help me navigate the most common quirks (hegemony of ISO-8859-2 encoding and the tyranny of XLS files) to try and speed up the process.

-## Dev workspace
+## Prepare dev workspace

     C:\> mkdir %USERPROFILE%\PROJECTS
     C:\> subst r: %USERPROFILE%\PROJECTS       % requires redo after reboot